 Why Raw Is Better

-Below is data taken from a 2003 study by the USDA on the effect of cooking on nutrient lost in different foods.
-Each food was put though a "backing" heating process.
+Below is data taken from a 2003 USDA study on the effect of cooking on nutrients lost in different foods.
+Each food was subjected to a "backing" heating process.

 Cooked Food |